openshift-instruqt/instruqt/instruqt-tracks/developing-with-quarkus-spring/04-04-create-web/assignment.md

 ----

-`Step 3:` Save the file `FruitController.java` by clicking the `Disk` icon or striking the `CTRL+S` keys as you did in previous steps.

-Take a look at the code you just added to `FruitController.java`
+`Step 3:` Take a look at the code you just added to `FruitController.java`

 Notice the use of the Spring annotations `@GetMapping`, `@DeleteMapping`,  `@PutMapping`, and `@PathVariable`.
 These annotations expose a set of RESTful API endpoints like so: